Hotshotsteam/ionic2-up/README.md

-# developer-up
+# ionic2-up
-Fast starting, simple bootstrap for your project's development environment.
+Fast starting, simple bootstrap for your ionic2 project's development environment.

 ## Overview
-The goal of this project is to provide the simplest possible on-boarding for developers on a project.
+The goal of this project is to provide the simplest possible on-boarding for developers on an ionic2 project.
 To start on a project, developers simply:

 1. Install git
 1. Install Vagrant